 The trade in small exotic pets is thriving despite the restrictions often involved in owning one.
-If you're looking for an unusual pet to share your life with, the following small exotic creatures are some of the most popular.
+If you're looking for an unusual pet to share your life with, the following exotic pets list contains some of the best exotic small pets to own.

 Sugar gliders are adorable little tree-dwelling marsupials.
 Like a flying squirrel, they have thin membranes of skin on both sides of their bodies that allow them to take off from a higher point, and glide to another location.